 Soaking is the best way to ensure that greener, less drought tolerant plants are getting enough water.
 If you read our previous blog post about dunking, you learned that some plants such as the T. xerographica, prefer the dunking method to soaking because they don’t need as much water as other air plants due to their native environment and abundance of trichomes.

-- You might want to adjust your watering schedule due to your climate, what time of year it is, and where you plants are kept, but as a general rule, we soak our plants once a week for 30 minutes to an hour.
+The climate, time of year, and where you plants are kept, are all factors to take into consideration when it comes to watering, but as a general rule, we recommend soaking the air plants once a week for 30 minutes to an hour.
 You can use a bowl, a bucket, or your sink, just make sure that the plants can be completely submerged.